why-shiro/why-shiro/README.md

 ## 👋 Hello, I'm Yiğit

-- I am a Jr. Java & Python developer.
-I've been developing projects with Java for 6 years.
-I'm studying at Çanakya University.
-I'm the Co-Founder of Snowlight Development.
-We are currently working on Minecraft projects such as custom plugins, set-ups, models and much more!
+- I am an electrical and electronics engineer and a software engineer.
+Currently I'm studying in Çankaya University.

 ## ✨ My Tech Stack
 <div align="center">